Rushabh-Dharamshi/Rushabh_Dharamshi_Portfolio/Budget Tracker/README.md

 - Uses a machine learning model to predict next month’s total spending based on historical data.

 - Produces a PDF report comparing last month’s spending to the current month, including category-wise breakdowns in the form of two pie charts.

+## Note:

+This application is different from the one created during my LSEG internship Hackathon 2025.